ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 it may cause packets to get dropped, but not setting it could lead to long delays due to reconstruction and dropped fragments.

-A Roughtime packet may exceed the maximum deliverable length of a UDP packet.
-A client SHOULD deliver the request over TCP if it cannot be delivered over UDP, as evidenced by repeated nonresponse.
-MTU issues may lead to persistent nonresponse due to network devices between client and server.
+A Roughtime packet could exceed the maximum deliverable length of a packet on a particular path, making Roughtime queries over UDP impossible on that path.
+A client SHOULD attempt to use the TCP transport mode for Roughtime queries to a server if it does not receive responses to its UDP queries.

 Clients SHOULD implement exponential backoff in establishing TCP connections and making requests over UDP as per {{!RFC8085}}.
 It is